Som23Git/elasticsearch_mcp_n8n_telegram_bot/README.md

 - **Secrets and credentials**
    - Configure Telegram bot token, Bedrock auth, STT API key, and Elasticsearch credentials in the environment or n8n credential manager.

+## Sample data & Colab quickstart

+- **Sample CSV**: `data/synthetic_expenses_data.csv` contains synthetic 2025 expenses with the fields shown in the mapping above.
+Import it to your `expenses` index (or the index name you prefer) to test semantic search and the n8n ingestion flow.

+- **Try it in Colab**: Open [build_expense_tool_colab.ipynb](build_expense_tool_colab.ipynb) in Google Colab to run through ingestion and query examples without setting up local tooling.
+Update the Elasticsearch endpoint, auth, and index name in the notebook cells before running.

 ## License

 This project will be licensed under the Apache License 2.0.
 See [LICENSE](/LICENSE).